 About Me

-I am curious about how computation arises on the scale of individual or small groups of neurons in both biological and artifical neural networks.
-I approach these questions through connectomics and mechanisic interpretability, with the goal of informing more efficient machine learning systems.
+I am curious about how computation arises on the scale of individual or small groups of neurons in both biological and artificial neural networks.
+I approach these questions through connectomics and mechanistic interpretability, with the goal of informing more efficient machine learning systems.

 News